-Several hard-sided, four-wheeled bags were tested for this review, and we feel that the AmazonBasics Oxford 20 did not stand up to the rest of the pack.
+Several hard-sided, four-wheeled bags were tested for this review, and we feel that the AmazonBasics Oxford 20 does not stand up to the rest of the pack.
 We thought we would grow to love this bag, but it did not perform up to our standards.
-It was unable to roll over uneven terrain and only seemed to roll on polished floor.
+It is unable to roll over uneven terrain and only seems to roll on a polished floor.
 It is incredibly lightweight and is among the smaller of the bags that we tested.
-It has integrated TSA lock and was one of the only bags to have this feature.
-It has a chic look and comes in a variety of colors but was only able to store enough for a long weekend.
-Our chief complaints about this bag include: there are no exterior pockets, scratches show up easily, and the quality does not seem up to par.
+It has an integrated TSA lock, and though it is one of the only bags to have this feature, it broke during testing, locking us out of our belongings, and then proved to be all too easy to break into.
+It has a chic look and comes in a variety of colors but is a squeeze to get a week's worth of necessities in there.
+Our chief complaints about this bag include: there are no exterior pockets, scratches show up easily, and the quality is not up to par.

 AmazonBasics Oxford Expandable 20" Review